GDPR compliant marketing: Send compliant marketing emails with ease in no time.

 When emailing prospects with marketing emails, try not to sound too sales-ey, and stay relevant.
 Explain how your product can help a prospect, and be polite and professional, but as personal as possible.
 If you are emailing with a specific contact, make sure to focus specifically on that client, even if you’re using a template.
 This encourages contacts to reply if they feel that you care about them.

-For more information on managing your clients’ data and GDPR-compliant templates, click here.
+For more information on managing your clients’ data and GDPR-compliant templates, take a look at our blog.
+Ready to join Surfe’s newsletter?

 This article provides general advice and information about emailing within the GDPR sphere but is not official legal advice.
 Please contact your legal provider for specific information or legal issues.